-During 2006, the Texas Legislature passed H.B.
-3, which is a new tax system, commonly referred to as the Texas margin tax.
+Texas imposes a margin tax at a rate of 1% on gross revenues less certain deductions, as specifically set forth in the Texas margin tax statute.
 The Texas margin tax applies to corporations and limited liability companies, general and limited partnerships (unless otherwise exempt), limited liability partnerships, trusts (unless otherwise exempt), business trusts, business associations, professional associations, joint stock companies, holding companies, joint ventures and certain other business entities having limited liability protection.
-The effective date of the Texas margin tax was January 1, 2008, but the tax generally will be imposed on gross revenues generated in 2007 and thereafter.

 Limited partnerships that receive at least 90% of their gross income from designated passive sources, including royalties from mineral properties and other non-operated mineral interest income, and do not receive more than 10% of their income from operating an active trade or business, are generally exempt from the Texas margin tax as "passive entities."
 We believe our Partnership meets the requirements for being considered a "passive entity" for Texas margin tax purposes and, therefore, it is exempt from the Texas margin tax.
-If exempt from tax at the Partnership level as a passive entity, each unitholder that is considered a taxable entity under the Texas margin tax would generally be required to include its Texas portion of Partnership revenues in its own Texas margin tax computation.
-Such revenues would be sourced to the State of Texas under Texas comptroller guidance that provides such income is sourced according to the principal place of business of the Partnership.
+If exempt from tax at the Partnership level as a passive entity, each unitholder that is considered a taxable entity under the Texas margin tax would generally be required to include its portion of Partnership revenues in its own Texas margin tax computation.
+The Texas Administrative Code provides such income is sourced according to the principal place of business of the Partnership, which would be the state of Texas.